brxndxnpx/VBA/VBXL/Classes/SqlAccessor/README.md

 # SqlAccessor

-A late binding object made to execute simple database queries and return the dataset as an array.
+A late bound object made to execute simple database queries and return the dataset as an array.
 - Uses the `ADODB.Command`, `ADODB.Recordset`, and `ADODB.Connection` objects.
     - See MSDN Documentation [here](https://docs.microsoft.com/en-us/sql/ado/guide/data/creating-and-executing-a-simple-command?view=sql-server-ver15).